Raj-chahar/ticTacToe/README.md

 ## Overview

-The Tic Tac Toe Game is a classic two-player game implemented using React Native.
+This Tic Tac Toe Game is a classic two-player game implemented using React Native.
 This app allows players to take turns placing their marks (X and O) on a 3x3 grid, with the objective of getting three in a row—horizontally, vertically, or diagonally.

 ## Features